ahanapradhan/UnionExtraction/README.md

 The usage is:
-python3 -m hqe.src.main_cmd <QID> --> Will just execute the query in db and show the timing python3 -m hqe.src.main_cmd <QID> Extract --> Will execute the query in db and then extract it using XPOSE, then show the timing profile
+python3 -m hqe.src.main_cmd <QID> --> Will just execute the query in db and show the timing python3 -m hqe.src.main_cmd <QID> Extract --> Will execute the query in db and then extract it using XPOSE, then show the timing profile:x

 The following query keys are available for running the extraction experiments: